Composite Resin (White Fillings)

 A composite filling is a tooth-colored plastic and glass mixture used to restore decayed teeth.
 Composites are also used for cosmetic improvements of the smile by changing the color of the teeth or reshaping disfigured teeth.

 Following preparation, the dentist places the composite in layers, typically using a light specialized to harden each layer.
 When the process is finished, the dentist will shape the composite to fit the tooth.
 The dentist then polishes the composite to prevent staining and early wear.

 Prices vary, but composites can cost up to two times the price of a silver filling.
 Most dental insurance plans cover the cost of the composite up to the price of a silver filling, with the patient paying the difference.
 As composites continue to improve, insurance companies are more likely to increase their coverage of composites.

 Aesthetics are the main advantage of composites, since dentists can blend shades to create a color nearly identical to that of the actual tooth.
 Composites bond to the tooth to support the remaining tooth structure, which helps to prevent breakage and insulate the tooth from excessive temperature changes.

 What are the disadvantages?

 After receiving a composite, a patient may experience postoperative sensitivity.
-Also, the shade of the composite can change slightly if the patient drinks tea, coffee or other staining foods.
+Also, the shade of the composite can change slightly if the patient consumes tea, coffee or other staining foods.
 The dentist can put a clear plastic coating over the composite to prevent the color from changing if a patient is particularly concerned about tooth color.
 Composites tend to wear out sooner than silver fillings in larger cavities, although they hold up as well in small cavities.